darmuh/OpenLib/OpenLib/Wiki/CoreMethods/AddingThings.md

 ### AddNodeManual
  - This is probably the simplest way to add a terminal command WITH additional logic
- - `AddNodeManual(string nodeName, string stringValue, Func<string> commandAction, bool clearText, int CommandType, MainListing yourModListing, int price = 0, Func<string> ConfirmAction = null, Func<string> DenyAction = null, string confirmText = "", string denyText = "", bool alwaysInStock = false, int maxStock = 1, string storeName = "", bool reuseFunc = false, string itemList = "")`
+ - `AddNodeManual(string nodeName, string stringValue, Func<string> commandAction, bool clearText, int CommandType, MainListing yourModListing, int price = 0, Func<string> ConfirmAction = null!, Func<string> DenyAction = null!, string confirmText = "", string denyText = "", bool alwaysInStock = false, int maxStock = 1, string storeName = "", bool reuseFunc = false, string itemList = "")`
 	 - The return type for this method is **TerminalNode**
 		- when using this method you can return a terminalnode for use in your code & further modification
 	 - string nodeName = The name assigned to your TerminalNode element